BGrootjans/EasyTicketing/README.md

 2. Replace Ansible config file with `ansible.cfg`
 3. Edit the Ansible host file, use `hosts` as example
 4. Run the playbook(s)
-5. Go go through the installer see documentation https://doc.otobo.org/
+5. Go through the installer
+      see documentation https://doc.otobo.org/

 ### Running Playbooks